George D. Libby: Early life

 George Dalton Libby was born on 4 December 1919 in Bridgton, Maine.
 He enlisted in the United States Army in Waterbury, Connecticut.

 Libby fought in World War II in the European Theatre of Operations.

+Korean War

 By the time of the outbreak of the Korean War, Libby was a sergeant and had been assigned to C Company of the 3rd Engineer Battalion, 24th Infantry Division.

-Medal of Honor action

 On 20 July 1950, the 24th Infantry Division was attempting to withdraw from the city of Taejon, South Korea, after having been badly beaten by the North Korean Korean People's Army (KPA) in the Battle of Taejon.
 By nightfall, the last remaining elements of the division were attempting to leave the town for Taegu.
 Libby was aboard a truck to the east of town attempting to evacuate when it reached a KPA roadblock.
 The KPA there ambushed the truck, disabling it and killing or wounding everyone aboard except Libby with gunfire.